Lucy Letby says baby boy's death was unexpected shock

 She told the jury she agreed to work the shift, adding requests like this happened "frequently" and she was "very flexible" and "very happy to help where I could".

-Ms Letby was given Child A to care for when she arrived on shift at 19:30 BST.
+The accused was given Child A to care for when she arrived on shift at 19:30 BST.

 The court heard Ms Letby and fellow nurse Melanie Taylor went on to give Child A intravenous fluids.

-Ms Letby said once the infusion had started, she had a nursing handover with Ms Taylor.
+Once the infusion had started, she had a nursing handover with Ms Taylor.

-Once the handover had been completed, Ms Letby said Ms Taylor went to the computer station to start writing her notes while she started doing equipment checks.
+After the handover had been completed, Ms Letby said Ms Taylor went to the computer station to start writing her notes while she started doing equipment checks.

-Ms Letby said she recalled another doctor was also in the room at this time.
+The nurse said she recalled another doctor was also in the room at this time.

 She said she noticed Child A had become "jittery" when she started doing her observations.